Estimated reading time: 6 minutes

 Picking fruit too early is a bit of a tragedy.
 Fruit tastes SO much better when allowed to fully ripen on the tree — don’t you agree?

 Do you have any strong fruit memories from your childhood?
-They usually involve the incredible flavour you experienced when eating properly ripened fruit straight from a tree.
+They usually involve the incredible flavour of eating fruit which has been properly ripened on the tree.

 Eating fruit that tastes amazing is quite rare today – unless you grow your own!